-Already shortly after ist appearance in the year 1996 the Knotted Chair from Marcel Wanders is considered a modern classic.
-Through refined connection of classic handicraft art and modern materials is the perfect embodiment of Wanders’ design philosophy and a piece of furniture that couldn’t be more fascinating.
+Already shortly after its appearance in the year 1996 the Knotted Chair by Marcel Wanders was considered a modern classic.
+Through refined connection of classic handicraft art and modern materials, Knotted Chair is the perfect embodiment of Wanders’ design philosophy and a piece of furniture that couldn’t be more fascinating.

-The Knotted Chair that is produced by the Italian manufacturer Cappellini is still totally made out of carbon and aramid cords.
-The cords are firstly artfully knotted with each other like in the classic handicraft art, until the form of the Knotted Chair appears.
-This still shaky and soft construction is impregnated by epoxy resin and hanged in a frame to dry.
-The gravity finally brings the chair into its eventual form and the epoxy resin fixes this one and makes the chair stabile.
+The Knotted Chair that is produced by the Italian manufacturer Cappellini is made completely of carbon and aramid cords.
+The cords are first artfully knotted like in classic handicraft art, until the form of the Knotted Chair appears.
+This still shaky and soft construction is then impregnated with epoxy resin and hanged in a frame to dry.
+Gravity finally brings the chair into its final form and the epoxy resin fixes it and makes the chair stable.

-The transformation of the soft and flat cords to a stabile and three-dimensional object is fascinating.
-Bit the light look deceives: through the modern parts and construction methods, the Knotted Chair from Cappellini is robust and designed for daily uses as every other chair.
+The transformation of the soft and flat cords to a stable and three-dimensional object is fascinating.
+But the light look is deceiving: through the modern parts and construction methods, the Knotted Chair from Cappellini is robust and designed for daily uses like every other armchair.

-Marcel Wanders gets a large part of his inspiration from already existing and old things according to his own statement.
-“I am inspired by what already is”, therefore Wanders’ trademark is the combination of aready popular and wholly new elements, the Knotted Chair is the perfect example for it.
+Marcel Wanders draws a large part of his inspiration from already existing and old things according to his own statement.
+“I am inspired by what already is”, therefore Wanders’ trademark is the combination of elements already popular and wholly new, the Knotted Chair is the perfect example for this.

-Originally Marcel Wanders designed his Knotted Chair in the year 1996 within the context of the Dry Tech I projects from Droog Design.
+Originally Marcel Wanders designed his Knotted Chair in 1996 within the context of the Dry Tech I projects from Droog Design.
 Meanwhile the armchair is produced by the Italian manufacturer Cappellini.